phihes/limesurvey-sender/README.md

 # limesurvey-sender
 A CLI for batch-sending invitations and reminders for limesurveys.
 Used to avoid SMTP-server overload and time-consuming manual usage of limesurvey webUI.
 Includes limesurveyrc2api from https://github.com/lindsay-stevens/limesurveyrc2api (+own implementations of missing methods).
+Option profiles can be specified in config.json for ease of use.

 ```